 - Be clear on your non-negotiables.
 Know the key things you need to lay a healthy foundation in your day and stick to them.

 - Know your why.
 When you know your key motivation, it keeps you disciplined to stay on track.

 - Don’t focus on appearances.
 Forget about what your body looks like and focus on being healthy in a holistic sense.

-“A business athlete is somebody who isn’t a recreational athlete, but we encourage you to see yourself, manage your health, your fitness, your wellbeing, your mental health, physical health, in the same way that an athlete would.”
+“We encourage you to see yourself, manage your health, your fitness, your wellbeing, your mental health, physical health, in the same way that an athlete would.”

 Links To Things Mentioned In The Podcast: